StarNek0/MxEduOL/README.md

 - The website main part is finished
 - Need to deploy on the server with nginx and uwsgi

+## guest account
+(As the ALiCloud has baned the 25 port, so it would not send any register email.So...)
+- username: guest
+- password: qweasdzxc

 The tools I used as follows:

 tools | version